ZeroPoint Cheat Sheet: Avocados

 What’s the easiest way to slice and dice an avocado?

 Start by cutting the avocado in half around the pit and twisting the two halves to separate them.
 Using a kitchen towel, hold the half with the pit in the palm of your hand (this is to protect your hand), then firmly but carefully strike the pit with the edge of a knife blade, so it gets wedged into the pit, and pull the pit out.
 Use a spoon to scoop the avocado out of its peel, then slice or chop.
-Or try out 3-in-1 Avocado Tool available on the WW Shop.

 Any other avocado-related tips?

 If you want to enjoy avocados all week long, try to buy them in different stages of ripening.
 Store avocados in your kitchen in a cool, dry place and assess their ripeness daily, using them in order of ripeness.
-You can also buy frozen, diced avocado from supermarkets.
-This is a great way to avoid any wastage.

-If you’ve only used half an avocado and want to save the rest for later, brush the cut side with lemon or lime juice and store it in an airtight container in the refrigerator for a few hours or up to a day.
+If you’ve used only half an avocado and want to save the rest for later, brush the cut side with lemon or lime juice and store it in an airtight container in the refrigerator for a few hours or up to a day.
 This can help slow down the rate of oxidation, which turns the cut avocado flesh brown (which is still totally OK to eat!).